vectorgrp/sil-kit-fmu-importer/README.md

 For example, a one second simulation step would also take approximately one second in real time.
 It is important that the FMU Importer is not designed as a real-time application and cannot guarantee that the simulation steps will always have a perfect alignment with the real time, but it will stay as close as possible in the long run.
 In case it is not possible to execute the simulation step in time, the simulation will be executed as fast as possible.
+As an `unsynchronized` FMU Importer receives its SIL Kit data without a timestamp and therefore schedules all messages to be provided to the FMU in the next simulation step.

-> Please note that the time synchronizazion mode only affects how the FMU Importer interacts with SIL Kit, but it does not affect how the FMU Importer interacts with the FMU.
+> The time synchronization mode only affects how the FMU Importer interacts with SIL Kit, but it does not affect how the FMU Importer interacts with the FMU.

 ## **Data and Time Synchronization between SIL Kit and FMUs**

 ### **Time**

+The FMU's model description usually provides a simulation step size.
+The FMU Importer will align SIL Kit simulation's step size with the FMU's step size.
+It is possible to set the SIL Kit simulation step size via the FMU Importer's configuration file (see [Available Options](#available-options)).
+If neither the model description nor the FMU Importer configuration are not providing a step size, a default value of 1 ms is used.

 By default, the FMU Importer requests the same simulation step size on the SIL Kit side as it is provided in the FMU's model description.
 It is possible to change the simulation step size on the SIL Kit side (see [Available Options](#available-options)).